Best Hiking Watches for Backpacking 2025

 Not only does it have up to 28 days in smartwatch mode, but with the solar edition, it can have up to unlimited battery life when solar charging the watch.
 Add to that it can also be up to unlimited when using the GPS in expedition mode and you have some of the best battery life of any watch in this review.

-It has all the standard ABC watch features and more such as Barometer, Altimeter, Compass, Thermometer, Weather, GPS, Tracking, Heart Rate Monitor, and more.
-It also has many smartphone features such as pairing with Apple and Android phones, sleep tracking and Google Pay.
+It has all the standard ABC watch features and more such as a Barometer, Altimeter, Compass, Thermometer, Weather, GPS, Tracking, Heart Rate Monitor, and more.
+It also has many smartphone features such as pairing with Apple and Android phones, sleep tracking, and Google Pay.
 The only thing it doesn’t have is the ability to store and play music.
 There are almost too many functions and features to list on this multisport GPS watch.
 And it links with the Garmin Connect Mobile App.

 Considering the number of features that come with this watch it is reasonably priced.
 You could buy two of these for the price of the Garmin 7 Solar Sapphire Crystal Edition.